harisj58/tinder-clone/README.md

 # LinkedIn Clone - A work of Haris Javed

 This project is an upgraded and enhanced version of the one created by Sonny Sangha in a tutorial on his YouTube channel (https://www.youtube.com/c/SonnySangha).
-Try out the project for yourself: https://bit.ly/3rkEURr
+Try out the project for yourself: https://bit.ly/3rkEURr (Currently only for Android)

 ## Project Details